-Australian families could pocket or miss out on hundreds of dollars in savings depending on a series of pricing decisions coming from authorities due in the next few weeks, according to Compare the Market Economic Director David Koch.
+Australian families could pocket or miss out on hundreds of dollars in savings depending on a series of recent and upcoming pricing decisions from authorities, according to Compare the Market Economic Director David Koch.

-Mr Koch said three big events – the Reserve Bank’s rate decision on the 18th, the energy regulators’ draft pricing announcements, and an imminent call on health insurance premiums – could have a major impact on household finances for the rest of the year.
+Mr Koch said three big events – the Reserve Bank’s recent rate cut decision, the energy regulators’ draft pricing announcements, and the call that health insurance premiums are increasing by an industry average of 3.73% from 1 April – could have a major impact on household finances for the rest of the year.

 “It’s crunch time for decision makers tugging at the purse strings of Aussie families,” Mr Koch said.
 “These authorities have the power to deliver considerable relief, or issue fresh pain to people battling the cost of living.